What Does Jesus Say About Having Leaders, Teachers and Pastors?

 Thus, the fact the prevailing church practice did not have a bishop (and no office of pastor at all) who sermonized for four centuries raises an important question.
 Doesn't this reveal the early church thought it improper to give a bishop (or anyone else) a position of such authority whereby he alone would be preaching / sermonizing repeatedly week after week in the church, thereby controlling thought and content of discussion?

 (Please note there was no office of pastor in the early church that survived Paul's mention of there being many 'pastors' in the churches which he promoted.
 See Viola & Barna, Pagan Christianity (2008) at 110.
+See also Acts 20:28 (shepherding used as verb with elders, not an office of pastor).
+See also The Pastor Deception -YouTube (Protestant evangelical shows you Paul too only spoke of Pastors in plural after 10:52 mark, and only referred as shepherding-verb to elders in plural form in Acts 20:28.)
 So the only possible early 'ruling' authority to study from post-Paul history is this position of 'bishop' aka 'overseer.')

 Assuming Sozomen, Valesius, Viola and Barna are correct about general practices, this supports a narrow role for an overseer / bishop.
 It is a role that would not violate Jesus's commands, as apparently the more Christ-centric early church even understood.